top of page

 Song of Miriam

-for SSA choir and piano
+for SSA Chorus and Piano

 Text by Rabbi Ruth Sohn

-Published by Elaine Hagenberg Music.
+Published with Elaine Hagenberg Music

 Inspired by the empowering poem by Rabbi Ruth Sohn, this piece describes the journey of a young woman who finds bravery amid uncertainty and fear.
 Middle Eastern harmonies paint an expansive desert landscape, while the voices search for faith and risk taking the first step, ultimately conquering fear to find the "song in my heart."
 Soaring melodies and choral rhythms that create a delicious tension against the piano accompaniment make this a wonderful choice for mature treble choirs.